iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ConneR/[#021] Lecture at the Academy.md

 Those who are slothful do not have the right to pursue the truth (In Sensei's tone)

 **ConneR**<br>
 Extra note here.
-A.R.C. originally provided me with a pre-determined handout.
+A.R.C. originally provided me with a pre\-determined handout.
 They wanted me to give my lecture according to that handout.
 That file was categorized as spam by my firewall program and deleted alongside other malicious emails.
 Therefore, I will be using my own material to give the lecture.

     In addition, please don't bring any mobile devices or recording equipment to my lectures.
 I will not prepare any visual aid or handouts for my presentation either.
 What I'm going to tell you requires no notes; all you need are your ears to hear me talk and your heart to feel my words.
 I guarantee that you will gain a lot by simply doing what I said.